henriquecustodia/blog/src/posts/micro-frontend-app-using-angular-module-federation.md

 * The **bootstrap** file contains the main's content file.
 * The **main** file loads the **bootstrap** file using an async import

-The **host** app has become a shell app now.
-It means this app will be able to load remote apps.
+The **host** app has become a shell app now - it means this app will be able to load remote apps.

 Good, let's transform the **remote** app into a micro frontend app as well.